23rd Reconnaissance Battalion (Ukraine)

 The 23rd Separate Reconnaissance Battalion (MUNA7107) is a battalion of the Ukrainian ground forces acting as an independent unit subordinated to first, the 63rd Separate Mechanized Brigade, then the 116th Mechanized Brigade and now, the 118th Mechanized Brigade.
-It has seen combat during both the War in Donbass and the Russian Invasion of Ukraine, initially as a rifle battalion and has been performing reconnaissance and combat operations throughout the entire front.
+It has seen combat during both the War in Donbass and the Russo-Ukrainian war, initially as a rifle battalion and has been performing reconnaissance and combat operations throughout the entire front.

 History

 In 2015, the 23rd Separate Rifle Battalion was created to defend Kyiv.

-On the morning of 24 February 2022, following the Russian invasion of Ukraine, volunteers joined the battalion and it saw combat action.
+Following the 2022 Russian invasion of Ukraine, volunteers joined the battalion and it saw combat action.
 On 24 March 2022, a soldier of the battalion (Korchak Ihor Valeriovych) was killed in action during the Battle of Kyiv.
 In March 2022, it took part in the Battle of Irpin and also performed clearing operations after the city's liberation.

 It saw heavy action in Novomykhailivka.
 On 15 July 2022, a soldier of the battalion (Barvytsky Mykola Ivanovych) was killed in action in Novomykhailivka.
 On 17 July 2022, a soldier of the brigade (Fedyuk Leonid Bohdanovych) was killed in action in Novomykhailivka.
 On 31 July 2022, a soldier of the battalion (Lytvynenko Oleh Anatoliovych) was killed in action in Novomykhailivka.
 On 2 August 2022, a soldier of the battalion (Piven Dmytro Oleksandrovych) was killed in action in Novomykhailivka.
 On 20 August 2022, two soldiers of the battalion (Dimitryuk Oleksi Volodymyrovych and Rabukha Artem Hryhorovych) were killed in action in Novomykhailivka.
 On 22 August 2022, four soldiers of the battalion (Siryk Jurij Volodymyrovych, Polova Kyrylo Borysovych, Kovalenko Volodymyr Viktorovych and Sutulin Anatoli Anatoliovych) were killed in combat in Novomykhailivka.
 On 24 August 2022, a soldier of the brigade (Svirhun Viktor Mykhailovych) was killed in combat in Novomykhailivka.
 On 26 August 2022, two soldiers of the battalion (Boldyryev Oleksi Serhiovych and Shmatko Jurij Andrijovych) were killed in combat in Novomykhailivka.
 On 28 August 2022, two soldiers of the battalion (Arestanov Kostantyn Volodymyrovych and Berestenko Semen Semenovych) were killed in combat in Novomykhailivka.
 On 31 August 2022, a soldier of the battalion (Smal Roman Borysovych) was killed in combat in Novomykhailivka.

 On 6 September 2022, a soldier of the battalion (Shlonkin Oleh Olehovych) was killed in Donetsk Oblast.
 On 8 September 2022, a soldier of the battalion (Horzov Vasyl Mykhailovych) was killed in action during the Battle of Shakhtarsk.
 On 21 September 2022, a soldier of the battalion (Ipati Ivan Yuriovych) was killed in action during the Battle of Shakhtarsk.

 On 1 November 2022, two soldiers of the battalion (Tsarenko Maksym Volodymyrovych and Shevel Oleksandr Viktorovych) were killed in combat in Donetsk Oblast.
 On 5 November 2022, a soldier of the battalion (Lupanchuk Vadym Oleksandrovych) went MIA.
 On 19 November 2022, two soldiers of the battalion (Yatsenko Vitali Viktorovych and Lazarenko Vyacheslav Mykolaiovych) were killed in combat in Donetsk Oblast.